30 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, it allows participants who are currently undergoing endocrine or immunotherapy treatments.

-What data supports the effectiveness of the treatment Virtual Reality Therapy for cancer-related symptoms?
+What prior data suggests that this Virtual Reality Therapy is safe for managing cancer-related symptoms?

 Are You a Good Fit for This Trial?